blunt-instruments/MevWallet/README.md

 MevWallet is a smart contract wallet that allows the user to capture MEV from Searchers, or create MEV on purpose.

+This repo contains the solidity contracts in `contracts/`, deployment tooling in `script/`, and a Rust library for interacting with the contracts in `src/`.

 ### Wait what?

 MevWallet is a smart contract wallet that allows the user to capture MEV from